 The Ram 1500 enjoys a positive reputation for its smooth, controlled handling and robust power curve that always seems to have more on tap.
-Speaking of power, the 2017 Ram 1500 can tow 4,150 pounds standard and up to 9,480 pounds with optional equipment.
+Speaking of power, the 2017 Ram 1500 towing capacity is 4,150 pounds standard and up to 9,480 pounds with optional equipment.

 Drivers can make their ride even more comfortable and capable by selecting the Four-Corner Air Suspension option, which changes the already complex rear coil suspension by adding four airbags that soften the ride and allow for height-adjustable convenience when hitching a trailer or loading a payload.